Ahmed-Aziz-Belkahia/TokyoStore-final/README.md

 <h3>
-    Step-by-step setup installation guide for a Django project named "ecommerce_prj."
+    Step-by-step setup installation guide for a Django project named "tokyostore."
 This assumes you have Python and Django already installed on your system.
 If not, make sure to install Python and set up a virtual environment first.
 </h3>

 ### Step 1: Clone the Project